KDE/sink/docs/applicationdomaintypes.md

 * Parent Collection
     * Given by the source (path of the folder in IMAP)
     * Parent folder "owns" the sub entity
-    * Link exists on the akonadi entity level: We specify where the entity lives, this MUST always be a single parent entity.
+    * Link exists on the sink entity level: We specify where the entity lives, this MUST always be a single parent entity.
 * Subtodos
     * Given by the todo itself
     * Not necessarly owning (though often implemented as such, similar to threading)